catchupTJC/catchuptjc.github.io/about.md

 This is a simple sermon note repositary for loving church members who wants to share God's words.

-<i>Therefore we must give the more earnest heed to the things we have heard, lest we drift away.
+>Therefore we must give the more earnest heed to the things we have heard, lest we drift away.
-(Hebrews 2:1)</i>
+(Hebrews 2:1)

 Catchuptjc is a platform for members to catch up on sermons from the True Jesus Church (TJC) that they have missed, or to re-read sermons they have heard.
 (Sometimes after the end of a sermon, we walk away not remembering what we've learnt, let alone the title of the sermon!)